 I am going to just go ahead and break convention by doing a Weekend Gaming post on Monday.
 Look at me.
 I am so defiant.
 You can’t control me, patriarch!

 Friday was an awesome non-gaming day.
 I’m glad that Demolition Derbies have pretty much become an annual family tradition.
 But , it was Saturday evening before I the opportunity to load any games, and even then the circumstances and motivations were quite unique.
 Indeed.
 So, long story short: I have some dental discomfort going on for a couple weeks now.
 The one tooth in the bottom left hand side is chipped and may have a partially exposed nerve or infection or something.
 But like a dummy I had just kind of ignored the discomfort (and the phone number of the Endodonist).
 That is, until Saturday afternoon while our family was at the zoo when the discomfort jolted into pain.
-We were able to get hold of our family dentist, and she called in some meds.
+Thanks to Dr. Sam Delahunty, we were able to get hold of our family dentist, and she called in some meds.
 Therefore, my Saturday evening was spent playing Hearthstone while feeling all droopy on pain killers.
 Likewise, I also needed to do something to keep my mind occupied, away from the abated pain and frustration at myself for waiting to get this problem resolved.

 Perhaps it was this slightly altered state of mind but I decided to finally begin climbing the Hearthstone ranked play ladder, one of the modes of competitive play.
 Again, I do not know why I had waited so long to do this (Clearly I have an issue with dilly dallying) because this has been the most consistent fun I’ve had.
 For the first time I feel like the game has evenly matched me with other players, as opposed to the ‘Casual’ mode where the match-ups feel very hit and miss.